CHEM4001 Advanced Studies in Chemistry

 - Contact hours

-- lectures: 12 hours; presentation sessions: approx. 6 hours (depending on number of students)
+- workshops: 12 hours; presentation sessions: approx. 6 hours (depending on number of students); consultation with academic staff during presentation planning approx. 0.5 hours

 - Unit Outline